abtris/www.prskavec.net/content/reader/2026-05-27-webexpo/index.md

 1. **Single binary.** `go build` and you get one file.
 No `node_modules`, no virtual environments.
 Copy it anywhere, it runs.
 2. **Fast startup.** MCP servers launch per-session.
 Sub-millisecond startup means your AI doesn't wait.
 3. **Great concurrency.** If your server exposes multiple tools, Go handles concurrent requests beautifully with goroutines.
 4. **AI writes clean Go.** This one surprised me.
-I think it's because Go is simple and opinionated — there's usually one way to do things, so AI models converge on good code.
+I think it's because Go is simple and opinionated: there's usually one way to do things, so AI models converge on good code.

 ## Before We Cook: Principles + Guardrails

-Before we dive into the demo, here are the two things I want you to watch for as I build — the design principles I'll be applying, and the security guardrails I'll be checking.
+Before we dive into the demo, here are the two things I want you to watch for as I build: the design principles I'll be applying, and the security guardrails I'll be checking.

 ### Design Principles